colinkiama/Pandora-s-Box/README.md

 You control the box by pressing the left and right arrows (or left and right on Controller D-Pad or Left Stick).
 The objective is to dodge the flames.
 For every flame you dodge, you get a point.
 Survive for as long as you can!

+## Known Issues:
+There is a bug where the box won't move.
+If the box isn't moving, focus on the window then press Tab.
+The box should start moving again.

 ## Game Download:
 [Download Link](https://github.com/colinkiama/Pandora-s-Box/releases/tag/v1.03-Release)